Skip to main content

-Nearly 1 million people in the United States are affected by MS. It’s estimated that more than 2.8 million people are living with MS worldwide according to the National Multiple Sclerosis Society.
+Nearly 1 million people in the United States are affected by MS. It’s estimated that more than 2.9 million people are living with MS worldwide, according to the National Multiple Sclerosis Society (NMSS).
 The majority of people with MS are diagnosed between the ages of 20 and 50 years, but it can occur at any age.
 MS has a higher incidence rate in women than men.

 What is multiple sclerosis?

-Multiple sclerosis is a chronic and often disabling disease of the central nervous system.
-It’s usually recognized by its symptoms which include extreme fatigue, loss of balance and coordination, visual problems, slurred speech, and tremors.
+Multiple sclerosis (MS) is a debilitating condition that affects the central nervous system.
+It’s progressive, which means it gets worse over time.
+It’s usually recognized by its symptoms, which include extreme fatigue, loss of balance and coordination, visual problems, slurred speech, and tremors.
+It can also lead to numbness and tingling in the limbs as well as many other complications.
 Because symptoms affect the entire body, a diagnosis of MS may be difficult.

 “When someone has Multiple Sclerosis (MS), their immune system attacks their brain and spinal cord,” says Jacob Hascalovici, MD, the chief medical officer of Clearing, a digital health platform for people with chronic pain.
 “During these attacks, nerve coatings get damaged, and the nerves cannot relay messages as well, so the body and brain have trouble communicating.”